 In general, dress styles and grooming should be moderate in nature and should not be such that it causes undue attention to the student, causes a potential safety hazard, and/or disrupts a positive learning environment.
 Dress code requirements will be observed on all school sponsored trips.
 In situations where disagreement exists regarding this dress code, building administrators have the final decision as to the appropriateness of all clothing and attire.
-A written record of violators will be kept in the office
+A written record of violators will be kept in the office.

-- 1. Girl's skirts and dresses must be at fingertip length. - 2.
-Shorts and capris are permitted April 1 to October 31 or by special permission of the building principal.
-Shorts cannot be higher than fingertip length. - 3.
+- 1. Girl's skirts and dresses must be at fingertip length.
+Shorts should be worn underneath dresses for participating in activities such as recess and P.E. class. - 2.
+Shorts and capris are permitted when the predicted daily high temperature is 60 degrees or above, or by special permission of the building principal.
+Shorts cannot behigher than fingertip length. - 3.
 Spandex, yoga pants, or any other form fitting material deemed inappropriate by school administration will not be permitted. - 4.
-Shirts may not show a bare midriff and/or be sleeveless with less than a 3 finger width on the shoulder.
+Shirts may not show a bare midriff and/or be sleeveless with less than a 3 adult finger width on the shoulder.
 This includes dresses with key holes on the sleeves.
 Low cut clothing is not permitted, either. - 5.
 Students will not wear clothing that advertises, promotes, makes reference to, or illustrates alcoholic beverages, drugs, tobacco, sex, violence, death, cults/satanic symbols, inappropriate language, is disrespectful or has lewd print. - 6.
 Footwear is required at all times.
 Students should wear footwear appropriate for the class activities scheduled for that day and for weather conditions.
 No flip-flops are permitted.
 Sandals or shoes must have a strap across the heel.
 This is necessary for playground safety.
 Shoes with wheels in the sole are also not permitted.
 Barn boots or rubber boots should be clean and fit the foot. - 7.
-Pants should be worn at the natural waist. - 8.
+Pants should be worn at the natural waist.
+Holes in pants must be below finger tip length. - 8.
 No sunglasses will be worn in the building unless directed by an eye doctor. - 9.
 No hats or hoods are to be worn in the building. - 10.
 Safety precautions may dictate certain types of dress for some classes. - 11.
 No excessive piercings. - 12.
 No Fish/turtle hooks, wallet chains, or excessive adornments are permitted.